Pichzz/Ceph/README.md

         sudo apt-get install ceph-deploy

  - Create new monitor

-        ceph-deploy new mon1 (The command will generate the Ceph cluster configuration file 'ceph.conf' in cluster directory.)
+        #The command will generate the Ceph cluster configuration file 'ceph.conf' in cluster directory.
+        ceph-deploy new mon1

  - Edit ceph.conf file

         # Your network address
         public network = 10.0.15.0/24

+ - Then install Ceph on all nodes from the ceph admin node with a single command.

+        #The command will automatically install Ceph on all nodes
+        ceph-deploy install ceph-admin node-1 node-2 node-3 node-4

+ - Now deploy the monitor node on the node-1

+        ceph-deploy mon create-initial